tomasherceg/dotvvm-docs/Pages/advanced-electron.md

   ```
 ___

-In your main.js/index.js, which you have defined in your package.json like main, use dotvvm-electron module like:
+In your main.js/index.js, which you have defined in your **package.json** like main script, use dotvvm-electron module:
   ```
 var dotvvmElectron = require('dotvvm-electron');
 dotvvmElectron.run(__dirname);